xueannafang/hsp_toolkit_prototype/HSP_MLocator/mloc_readme.md

 To cite this work, please use:

 *X. Fang, U. Karatayeva, S. A. A. Siyabi, B. B. Narzary, M. G. Girgin, D. Mukhanov, C. F.J.
-Faul, N. Fey, E. Gale, M Locator - A python toolkit to predict Hansen solubility parameters of functional materials (manuscript in preparation).*
+Faul, N. Fey, E. Gale, MLoc - A python toolkit to predict Hansen solubility parameters of functional materials (manuscript in preparation).*

+## Disclaimer

+  - MLoc is under continous tests and improvement.
+The output only provide suggestion.
+Results may vary with multi factors in complicated situations.
+It is the users responsbility to manuallay check the exact experimental performance in different scenarios.